Pixelguin/P4G-CEP-docs/docs/extras.md

 ![](img/extras/aemulus_logo.png)

+Aemulus will also automatically convert any package created for **Mod Compendium**.

 ### Tips

 - A package with higher priority in Aemulus will override packages with lower priority in the event of a file conflict that can't be merged.